rboles84/Test/README.md

    python -m rag.ingest ./artifacts --config config/rag.yml --chunk-size 200 --overlap 40
    ```

    The command walks the provided directory, converts artifacts to text with metadata, chunks the text, computes embeddings, and upserts them into the SQLite vector store.
+Supported artifacts are discovered regardless of file extension casing (for example, `.PDF`, `.HTML`, and `.CsV`).

 4. **Wire up the generator** by instantiating `TestCaseGenerator` with an LLM callable: